stevegrunwell/laravel-authentication-made-easy/slides/check-for-permissions-instead-of-roles.md

 * Rather than assume what permissions each role has, it's usually better to check for permissions in your routes and templates
 * Makes maintenance easier as a new role doesn't automatically mean updating all your permission checks
-* Roles are identified by strings instead of slugs
+* Permissions use slugs ("assemble_blocks") rather than strings that can have spaces ("Assemble blocks")